 This months guest post is written by Federica Provolenti.
 Federica is an Italian journalist and travel writer.
 Born and raised in Rome, she studied History of ancient art before embracing her career path as a storyteller.
 Leading by chance an expat life, Federica tells her travel stories on A stroll around the world and on her Instagram page.

-Things to do in 3 days in Rome
+Things to do in three days in Rome

 There are many things to do and see in Rome, but if you are visiting the Eternal City for the first time, you should head to the main important places.
 The Colosseum and Saint Peter Basilica, Castel Sant’Angelo and the Capitol Hill are among the sites you will discover during these three days in Rome.

 The Italian capital with its millennial history is tremendously rich of cultural heritage that ideally you might want to extend your stay to discover more gems.
-However, in three days you will be able to get a sense of the importance of Rome as a unique place in the world.
+However, in 3 days in Rome, you will be able to get a sense of the importance of Rome as a unique place in the world.